Thoriso-Khutswane/Offensive-Security-VAPT-Lab/README.md

 # Web Application Penetration Testing

-Target: **DVWA Web Application**
+Target: **DVWA Web Application** hosted on metasploitable2 which is also the operating system that is exploited in this project.

 Attack Method: Brute Force Authentication Attack

-Tools Used: Kali, Burp Suite Intruder, Firefox
+Tools Used: Kali Linux, Burp Suite & Firefox

 ![bar plot](https://github.com/Thoriso-Khutswane/Offensive-Security-VAPT-Lab/blob/main/Images/WebApp-VAPT-Images/13IntruderAttack1Window.png)